UCL-ARC/mkdocs-rc-docs/mkdocs-project-dir/docs/Software_Guides/Singularity.md

 # Using Apptainer (Singularity) on our clusters

-Myriad has Apptainer installed, which will be rolled out to our other clusters at a later date.
+The clusters all have Apptainer installed.
-The other clusters still have Singularity.
 You can use containers you have downloaded in your space.